Vrchlabí: Economy

 Since the 16th century, Vrchlabí is an industrial town.
 Nowadays, it is known especially for machinery industry.
 In Vrchlabí there is one of three factories of Škoda Auto in the Czech Republic.
 The local branch employs about 1,000 people.
 From 1946 to 2012, it produced cars, and since 2015, it produces components for cars.
 The largest employer with its headquarters in the town is ARGO-HYTOS, producer of components and systems for the hydraulic industry.

 Vrchlabí is also known as centre of tourism and winter sports, which significantly contribute to the town's economy.

+Transport

+Vrchlabí is the terminus of a railway line heading from Trutnov.

 Culture

 The beer festival Krkonošské pivní slavnosti ("Giant Mountains Beer Festival") has been held in the town every year since 1998.

 The Střelnice house is the centre of culture.
 It is a place where all concerts, plays or balls are performed.

 Sport

 Krakonošova stovka is a 100 km-long march that has been held annually since 1966.

-The local ice hockey club, HC Vrchlabí, plays in the 2nd Czech Republic Hockey League since 2022–23 season.
+The local ice hockey club, HC Stadion Vrchlabí, plays in the 2nd Czech Republic Hockey League since the 2022–23 season.

-Vrchlabí Mad Squirrels, local rugby club, play in the Euro XIII.
+The town has a rugby league club called Vrchlabí Mad Squirrels.

 There are four ski resorts in the area: Kněžický Vrch, Kněžický Vrch – Kebrlák, Bubákov, and Herlíkovice.